 Understanding Human Papillomavirus (HPV) and Genital Warts

 Human papillomavirus (HPV) is a virus that causes warts.
 It can be hard to detect, so many people never even know they have it.
-Some strains (types) of HPV cause warts on the hands.
-These are harmless.
+Some strains (types) of HPV may cause warts on the hands, legs, or other parts of the body.
+These can spread from person to person.
 Other strains of HPV cause warts in the genital area.
 Of these, a few strains can lead to cancer in the cervix (where the uterus and vagina meet) and the genitals, as well as some other places.
 Treating genital forms of HPV now can help prevent serious health problems in the future.

 HPV is passed from person to person through contact with infected skin.
 Everyone with HPV has a different experience.
 Some people notice genital warts (condyloma) within a few months of exposure.
 In other people, warts take years to appear or may never appear.
 This makes it almost impossible to know when or by whom you were infected.